-What is maternal mortality
+What is maternal deaths?

 Every day more than 800 women die because they become pregnant.
 About 303,000 women’s lives are lost each year due to complications during pregnancy or after giving birth.
 The worst affected are women living in poverty or in areas affected by a humanitarian crisis.

-Need for action
+Call for action

 Maternal mortality is due to women’s generally low status and lack of empowerment.
 Unequal power structures in society reduce the ability of girls and young women to control their own sexuality and lives.